 Other clouds can be composed of large particles also, but they are typically too optically thin to cause a fuzzy Sun, or too optically thick for the Sun to be seen at all (Liskens, Bohren, 1994).
 Some fuzziness of the Sun can be also caused by cirrus and cirrostratus clouds, which are comprised of ice crystals, which optical properties are different than rainfall droplets.
 However, in this case, the Sun will appear still quite sharp, because this kind of cloud is not thick enough to produce the full fuzzy Sun effect, as the altostratus cloud can do.
 On the other hand, this is the topic for a separate article.

 I managed the observation and photography of the Sun with its sharp edges.
 Basically, I took the pictures under 3 major cloud conditions:

 – stratus (fog)

-Comparing these 3 basic types of cloud I can point the most convenient one.
+Comparing these 3 basic types of cloud I can point to the most convenient one.
 This is obviously the fog.

 The graph above refers to any type of fog, containing small drop sizes (up to 10 um diameter) and concentration.
-For bigger particles (such 15-20 um diameter) the relative extinction coefficient remains almost constant.
+For bigger particles (such as 15-20 um diameter) the relative extinction coefficient remains almost constant.
 The Sun can be observed safely only through the stratus lowering fog (STL), which is initiated by the stratus cloud layer and mostly radiation fog.
-The minimum depth of the fog, which enable the observer to watch the Sun safely without the filter depends on the liquid water density in this fog.
+The minimum depth of the fog, which enables the observer to watch the Sun safely without the filter depends on the liquid water density in this fog.
 The value of the liquid water density ranges up to 0.5 g/m3 for thick fog, cutting down the visibility to about 50m.
 For medium fog (with visibility up to 300m) these values will be much lower – about 0.05 g/m3.